Shamil-B/Talak-Film-Movies/README.md

 ### Talak Film Movies
-Talak Film Movies is a movie website I created using React as a fun side project that allows users to search for movies, view detailed information about specific movies, and visit the IMDb website for further information about the movie.
+Talak Film Movies is a movie website I created using Reactjs as a fun side project that allows users to search for movies, view detailed information about specific movies, and visit the IMDb website for further information about the movie.

 ## Features
 * Search for movies by title